Short Term Rentals

 The Town is also requiring that Short Term Rental owners/managers leave a 48-hour waiting period between reservations for deep cleaning and sanitizing.

-- Short Term Rental operators in the Town of Taos must obtain a valid Short Term Rental License.
-This license must be renewed annually.
+- Short Term Rental operators in the Town of Taos must obtain a valid Short Term Rental Permit.
+This permit must be renewed annually.

 - Safety Issues.
 All short-term rentals must provide a rental packet containing contact information for the host and a local responsible party, safety information, as well as relevant Town rules and restrictions.
 Each listing must have an operable smoke detector, carbon monoxide detector, fire extinguisher, or other applicable safety features as determined by the Fire Marshall.